sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * Bach bound (William Stein) -- New function {{{bach_bound()}}} to compute the Bach bound associated to a number field.
 Assuming the General Riemann Hypothesis, the Bach bound is a bound B such that every integral ideal is equivalent modulo principal fractional ideals to an integral ideal of norm at most B. The newly implemented function can be found in the module {{{sage.rings.number_field.number_field_base.pyx}}}.

+ * Make relative number fields lazy (Nick Alexander) -- Relative number fields are now truly lazy, meaning that they no longer require PARI's nf or bnf structures for the base field nor PARI's rnf structures for the extension.
+Arithmetic can now be done in huge extensions, those for which there is no hope of finding units, class groups, etc.

 == Optional Packages ==

  * Modular polynomials database (Alex Ghitza) -- Removed the use of {{{polydict}}} in the module {{{sage.databases.db_modular_polynomials.py}}}.